Politeness is defined as “behavior that is respectful and considerate of other people.” That’s pretty much email etiquette in a nutshell.

 Politeness to others is usually born out of respect for the individual, which you learn as a child.
 When you are treated with respect by other members of the family, you learn to respect them as well.
 The self-esteem that results from being recognized as a unique person by the people who matter most to you helps you develop the confidence necessary to succeed later in life.

-When you think about email etiquette it is about the choices you make in regard to how you are going to communicate with others.
-Politeness with the written word helps you to be a good friend, a clear communicator, someone others look forward to hearing from.
-(This becomes even more important in regard to emailing for business!)
+When you think about email etiquette, it is about the choices you make regarding how you will communicate with others.
+Politeness with the written word helps you to be a good friend and a clear communicator.

-When it comes to email etiquette and using technology most of us are self-taught.
+When it comes to email etiquette and using technology, most of us are self-taught.
 Many of us are already at an age where our parents aren’t going to step in and help us.
-In some cases, we are helping our parents to understand the importance of email etiquette and proper technology use.
+But, in some cases, we are helping our parents to understand the importance of email etiquette and proper technology use.

 Parenting and Technology

-So it doesn’t take much of a leap to think that parents are not monitoring their children’s proper use of technology enough to even consider their email use.
+So it doesn’t take much of a leap to think that parents are not monitoring their children’s proper use of technology.
+At least not enough to consider their email use.